brillout/handli/readme.md

 Amazon.

-If the fastest ping is higher than `thresholdSlowInternet` then Handli will consider the connection as "slow".
+If the fastest ping is higher than `thresholdSlowInternet` then Handli considers the connection as slow.

-If none of the server is replying after `thresholdNoInternet` then Handli will consider the user offline.
+If none of the ping request get a response after `thresholdNoInternet` then Handli considers the user offline.

 By default `thresholdSlowInternet` is `500` milliseconds and `thresholdNoInternet` is `900` milliseconds.
 The [Live Demo - Custom Slow Threshold](https://brillout.github.com/handli#custom-slow-threshold) shows how to change these defaults.